T-Obuchi/AcceleratedCVonMLR_matlab/README.md

 ```matlab
 [LOOE,ERR] = saacv_mlr(wV,X,Ycode,Np)
 ```
 In our experiments, *acv_mlr* runs faster if *N* is several hundreds or less, but *saacv_mlr* is faster for larger *N*.
-For small data and model, these approximations are not necessarily fast, and for such cases we recommend to perform the literal cross-validation.
+For small data and model, these approximations are not necessarily fast, and hence we recommend to perform the literal cross-validation for such cases.
 For details, see REFERENCE.

 For binomial logistic regression (logit model),
 ```matlab